leogabac/hakodocs/wiki/python/python.md

 ```

 {: .warning}
-> **Warning:** It is really important to give the full path to the python binaries.
+>It is really important to give the full path to the python binaries.
 Otherwise it can throw you a RuntimeError.

 # See also